Join IFT

 We will use the accepted files for production.
 If you need to make final edits suggested by the editor, please e-mail a final file as soon as possible to [email protected], or you may make those edits at the proofing stage.

-A few weeks after production of your manuscript begins, you will receive a PDF proof via e-mail so you can make any final minor corrections.
+About a week after production of your manuscript begins, you will receive a PDF proof via e-mail so you can make any final minor corrections.
 You are responsible for all statements appearing in the page proof.
 If you are not available to review the page proof, you should authorize someone else to carefully study the page proof for errors.

 Post-Publication Corrections

 After publication, if a mistake is noticed, authors may issue corrigenda to fix errors made by the authors or request that the journal issue an erratum to correct errors made during the production process.
+Refer to Wiley's corrections policy for details.

 In cases where authors wish to change their name following publication, Wiley will update and republish the paper and redeliver the updated metadata to indexing services.
 Our editorial and production teams will use discretion in recognizing that name changes may be of a sensitive and private nature for various reasons including (but not limited to) alignment with gender identity, or as a result of marriage, divorce, or religious conversion.
 Accordingly, to protect the author’s privacy, we will not publish a correction notice to the paper, and we will not notify co-authors of the change.
 Authors should contact the journal’s Editorial Office with their name change request.